Susie as your Realtor®

 There’s nothing wrong with a part-time Realtor, just make sure the agent has time to focus on your needs.
 If you’re buying a home, can the agent show homes & quickly put together offers in a hot market?
 If you’re selling a home, can the agent market your property and follow up with potential buyers and showing agents?
 More importantly, can your Realtor respond to communication with you, other agents, lenders, appraisers etc. in a reasonable amount of time?

 Susie’s Answer: Real Estate is my full time job.
 I am also a deejay at 103.5 The Fox.
-The beauty of my radio job is I have limitless flexibility to communicate, meet and serve my clients.
+The beauty of my radio job is I have substantial flexibility to communicate, meet and serve my clients.
 I never “disappear” leaving my clients with questions or concerns.

 Do you work alone or with a team?